-In 2021, pro wrestling subscription streamer WWE Network transitioned all content, including live pay-per-view events like WrestleMania and the Royal Rumble, to NBCUniversal streaming service Peacock (in the United States).
-That’s tens of thousands of hours of squared-circle action included with a standard Peacock sub—as Ric Flair would so eloquently put it, “Wooo!”
+In 2021, pro wrestling subscription streamer WWE Network transitioned all content, including live pay-per-view events like WrestleMania and the Royal Rumble, to NBCUniversal streaming service Peacock in the U.S. That’s tens of thousands of hours of squared-circle action included with a standard Peacock sub—as Ric Flair would so eloquently put it, “Wooo!”

 The WWE hub on Peacock features over 60 years of new and classic wrestling content from not only World Wrestling Entertainment but also acquired legacy franchises like WCW and ECW.
 Minus a couple of omissions that will irk cord-cutting fans of Raw and SmackDown, WWE on Peacock hits like an elbow off the top rope.